Table of Contents

 Earlier beliefs that neonates cannot experience pain have been proven false.
 Pain management is of equal significance in the pediatric population when compared to adults.
 Pain management must be customized to the child’s personality, size, and condition.

 Various modalities of pain management available for children are summarized as follows:

 |Regional anesthesia: alternatives practiced in adults are also feasible in children.
 Epidural/ spinal anesthesia are used.
 Caudal is the most prevalent|

 Perioperative concerns in children

-Enhanced recovery protocol establishes optimal perioperative care in order to ensure better postoperative results.
-The salient features of perioperative care in pediatric anesthesia are mentioned below:
+Enhanced recovery protocol establishes optimal perioperative care to promote better postoperative results.
+The salient features of perioperative care in pediatric anesthesia are mentioned below.

-Preoperative measures: thorough history and physical examination form the keystone of successful patient care.
+Preoperative measures: a thorough history and physical examination form the keystone of successful patient care.

-A special mention of any co-morbid illnesses; recent infections such as upper respiratory tract infection (URTI), however trivial, should be documented.
-Pre-operative workup should be elaborate enough to help the anesthetist anticipate any specific difficulties he is likely to encounter during the procedure.
+A special mention of any co-morbid illnesses: recent infections such as upper respiratory tract infection (URTI), however trivial, should be documented.
+A preoperative workup should be elaborate enough to help the anesthetist anticipate any specific difficulties that may be encountered during the procedure.